Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The best approach is to try to work out the dispute with your neighbor.

-Experts indicated a 4 foot fence is adequate for 99% of dogs and still allows adult deer to clear.
+Experts indicate that four-foot fences are adequate for 99% of dogs and still allow adult deer to clear.

 Paving of the lot is a future improvement that will be considered based on usage at the park.